 Brass And Stainless Steel Table Lamp

-Materials: Square stainless steel/inox base.
+Materials: Square stainless steel or Inox base.
 Green felt-covered black plastic bottom.
-Brass, stainless steel.
+Brass and stainless steel sloping slats.
 Some metal parts.
 Bakelite socket.
-Fabric lampshade.
+Rectangular fabric lampshade.

 Total Height: 56,5 cm / 22.24”

 Base: 11,3 x 11,3 cm / 4.44 x 4.44”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium (attributed).

 Other versions: This brass and stainless steel table lamp was also made as a floor lamp.
 Unusual lamp.
 Most of these type of lamps from that period were made in chromed metal (iron) and brass.